VectorSophie/customsay/README.md

 Commands:
-  say        Display Yi Sang saying the provided text animate    Display an animated Yi Sang (variant 1 or 2) freestyle  Display Yi Sang in freestyle mode.
+  say        Display Yi Sang saying the provided text animate    Display an animated Yi Sang freestyle  Display Yi Sang in freestyle mode.
 Pretty cool for ricing btw help       Print this message or the help of the given subcommand(s)